E. J. Whitten Legends Game: History

-In February 2016, it was announced that the Seven Network had secured the rights to televise this match for the next five years; in addition, the match was moved to the football-free weekend between the final round of the premiership season and the first week of the finals series.
+On average, the event was raising A$1.2 million revenue per year for the five years prior to 2016, with in the order of $100,000 profit for the foundation.
+In 2016, the Seven Network secured the rights to televise the match from 2016 to 2020, and the match was moved to the football-free weekend between the final round of the premiership season and the first week of the finals series.

 In 2018, the match was played at Adelaide Oval.
 This was the first game played in Adelaide since 1999.

-In 2019, the match was contested under the AFLX format – a high-scoring format played on a rugby-sized field – and was played at AAMI Park in Melbourne.
+In 2019, the match was contested under the AFLX format—a high-scoring format played on a rugby-sized field—and was played at AAMI Park in Melbourne.

-The match was not held in 2020–2022 due to the impacts of the COVID-19 pandemic.
+The match was not held in 2020–2021 due to the impacts of the COVID-19 pandemic, and from 2022 to 2024, there was no indication that the match would return in the future.

+In July 2025, it was announced that the game would return as the Four 'N Twenty Legends Game for Prostate Cancer in a similar format to previous years.
+The game saw a series-record attendance of 31,320 and led to the hospitalisation of comedian Dave Hughes after he was physically targeted by other players and was given broken ribs and a punctured lung.

 Highlights

-The game itself is a tongue-in-cheek affair, with games often involving non-football-related celebrities such as the comedy duo Hamish & Andy, the comedian Russell Gilbert, and the fictional character Bryan "Strauchanie" Strauchan, played by Peter Helliar.
+The game itself is a tongue-in-cheek affair, with games often involving non-football-related celebrities such as the comedy duo Hamish & Andy; the comedian Russell Gilbert, known in the games for his comical on-field antics; and the fictional character Bryan "Strauchanie" Strauchan, played by Peter Helliar.
 The game is frequently manipulated by the players, timekeepers, and field umpires in order to make for an exciting conclusion.
-Because of this, the average winning margin is only 7 points, including 5 draws.
+Because of this, the average winning margin is only 7 points, including 5 draws, and official betting is disallowed.

-The series has featured many memorable highlights over the years, including Stauchanie's various antics, usually involving staging for a free kick; a 75-metre barrel from Jimmy Bartel that resulted in a 10-point super goal; Jonathan Brown kicking a difficult pocket goal after the siren due to the umpire "not hearing the siren"; Anthony Rocca turning back the clock with a massive torpedo goal from inside the centre square; Russell Gilbert changing his guernsey to the opposite team's late in the game to score a goal for the other team (which became a running gag); Derek Kickett kicking the ball over his head from the right forward pocket for an unlikely goal; and Craig Hutchison's so-called "greatest goal in AFL history" in 2011 that involved selling candy to a mooning Ryan Fitzgerald before kicking a banana goal from nearly 40 metres out, which has since garnered more than 1.8 million views on YouTube alone.
+The series has featured many memorable highlights over the years, including Strauchanie's various antics, usually involving staging for a free kick; a 75-metre barrel from Jimmy Bartel that resulted in a 10-point super goal; Jonathan Brown kicking a difficult pocket goal after the siren due to the umpire "not hearing the siren" (possibly a reference to sirengate); Anthony Rocca turning back the clock with a massive torpedo goal from inside the centre square; Russell Gilbert changing his guernsey to the opposite team's late in the game to score a goal for the other team (which became a running gag); Derek Kickett kicking the ball over his head from the right forward pocket for an unlikely goal; and Craig Hutchison's so-called "greatest goal in AFL history" in 2011 that involved selling candy to a mooning Ryan Fitzgerald before kicking a banana goal from nearly 40 metres out, which has since garnered more than 1.9 million views on YouTube alone.